Zeolite in agriculture

 -

-Objective : To investigate the ability of zeolite to bind nutrients such as nitrogen and potassium in the soil and slowly release them to the plants.
+Objective of the study : To investigate the ability of zeolite to bind nutrients such as nitrogen and potassium in the soil and release them slowly to the plants.

 -

 Experimental setup : Zeolite samples were treated with nutrient solutions containing nitrogen and potassium.
-The treated samples were infused into soil samples and analyzed under laboratory conditions.
-Soil and water samples were collected at regular intervals to determine nutrient content and release rates.
+The treated samples were then incorporated into soil samples and analyzed under laboratory conditions.
+Soil and water samples were taken at regular intervals to determine the nutrient content and release rates.

 -

-Results : Zeolite proved to be an effective nutrient carrier because it allows for a gradual release of nutrients, increasing the efficiency of fertilizers and providing plants with a constantly available source of nutrients.
-This means that zeolite doesn't release everything all at once, overwhelming the plant and causing it to sweat, but rather does so gradually.
+Results : Zeolite proved to be an effective carrier for nutrients, as it enables a gradual release of nutrients, which increases the efficiency of fertilizers and provides plants with a constantly available nutrient source.
+This means that zeolite does not release everything at once, overwhelming the plant and causing it to oversaturate, but rather does so gradually.

 -

-Objective : To investigate the ability of zeolite to bind nutrients such as nitrogen and potassium in the soil and slowly release them to the plants.
+Objective of the study : To investigate the ability of zeolite to bind nutrients such as nitrogen and potassium in the soil and release them slowly to the plants.

 -